 Transfer Credit Policy

-The maximum credit transfer is 135 quarter credits.
-Up to 90 credits may be lower-division work (usually 100 or 200 level), and 15 of your transfer credits may be vocational-technical, or personal development work.
-All transfer credit must be college level.
-Graduate-level course work does not count towards a Bachelor of Arts degree.
+Up to 90 quarter hour credits may be lower-division (usually 100 or 200 level), and 15 quarter hour credits of your lower division transfer credits may be vocational-technical or personal development.

 - Sophomores have 45 to 89 credit